dipu-bd/lightnovel-crawler/README.md

 - Type `lncrawl` to start.
 - You navigate up using <kbd>Volume UP</kbd> + <kbd>W</kbd> and down using <kbd>Volume UP</kbd> + <kbd>S</kbd>.
 - Run `pip install -U lightnovel-crawler` again to install the latest updates.

-> Mobile platforms are unpredictable.
-It is not guaranteed that the app will run on all devices.
-> It is recommended to use the bots on either Discord or Telegram if you are on mobile.

 ### A4.
 Chatbots